aosp-mirror/platform_development/sdk/support_README.txt

-Compatibility Libraries for Android.
+Support Libraries for Android.

-This SDK component contains static libraries providing access to newer APIs on older platforms.
+This SDK component contains static libraries providing access to newer APIs on older platforms and various helper classes.

 To use those libraries, simply copy them as static libraries into your project.

 Each library is called v<api>, indicating the minimum API level that they require.